 Fine and performing arts

 Lund University offers several international programmes and specialisations within fine and performing arts.
 These are offered at the Malmö Art Academy and the Malmö Academy of Music.
-The links below will take you to the academies' websites where you can read more and find application deadlines and instructions on how to apply.
+Some of the links below will take you to the academies' websites, where you can read more and find application deadlines and specific instructions on how to apply.